 Wilkerson took over the reins of the Middlebury cross country program in 2011 after working as an assistant coach with the program for the previous nine seasons.
-She also maintains her role as an assistant coach with the track & field program enabling her to work with several of the student-athletes for nine months a year.
-Wilkerson has been responsible for creating several workout programs for both teams and has coached more than 45 All-Americans.
+She also maintains her role as an assistant coach with the track & field program enabling her to work with several of the student-athletes for nine months out of the year.
+Wilkerson has been responsible for creating several workout programs for both teams and has coached more than 50 All-Americans.

-Wilkerson has been an active member of the College community, serving on several committees, while helping to develop the recently established LEAP (Low Energy Athlete Prevention) program.
+Wilkerson has been an active member of the College community and has served on several committees.

 Prior to her arrival at Middlebury, Wilkerson was an assistant coach at Texas A&M for three years.
 While at Texas A&M, she obtained her master's degree in Sport Management, and lectured on health and kinesiology.